elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 ![CS3103-6-21.PNG]({{site.baseurl}}/img/CS3103-6-21.PNG)

 > What is the purpose of the beacons?
+>
+> - To announce the existance of that wireless

 > When reassociation is done and how?
+>
+> - Move to another AP
+> - BSS to BSS within an ESS

 #### Why 4 adddresses